nishantp22/LifeatIITK-course-review-website/README.md

 - Start the backend server to use the Express API : `node api.js`
 - In a different terminal, start the react frontend development server: `npm start`
-- Open your browser and visit: `http://localhost:4000`
+- Open your browser and visit: `http://localhost:4000`.
 - All the reviews are stored in MongoDB Atlas Cloud Database.
 We are accessing it via the URL from the MongoDB Atlas Cluster.
+- The fully build web app is deployed at https://lifeatiitk.netlify.app/
 - For accessing the moderator interface, the username is : <b>pclubsecy</b>, and the password is : <b>pclubsecy</b>

 ## Contribute

 I welcome contributions from the community to improve and expand the project.
-If you're a developer and would like to contribute, please fork my repository on GitHub and submit pull requests.
+If you're a developer and would like to contribute, please fork our repository on GitHub and submit pull requests.